calagopus-rs/wings/README.md

   send_offline_server_logs: false
   # how many threads to use when searching files using file search
   file_search_threads: 4
+  # how many threads to use when decompressing .zip/.ddup
+  file_decompression_threads: 2

 system:
   # apply a real quota limit to each server